 A motility disorder, or dysmotility, occurs when the muscles and/or nerves in the gastrointestinal tract do not work properly.
 Symptoms of these types of disorder could include abdominal pain, nausea, vomiting and constipation.

-The Motility Program at Akron Children’s Hospital is one of the few pediatric hospitals to offer a full range of state-of-the-art testing and treatment options.
+The Motility Program at Akron Children’s is one of the few pediatric hospitals to offer a full range of state-of-the-art testing and treatment options.

 The goal of the Motility Program is to provide a multidisciplinary approach to caring for your child.
 Our team of pediatric experts includes